How to hike Vereda de La Estrella, Granada: Most beautiful hike in Sierra Nevada

 Where to stay

 The best place to stay when hiking Vereda de la Estrella is Granada.
-It’s close driving to the trailhead and you have the luxury of being in one of the most beautiful old towns in Spain, close to one of the most popular attractions, La Alambra, and a vivid area of tapas bars serving you some of the best local cuisines.
+It’s a fairly short drive to the trailhead and you have the luxury of being in one of the most beautiful old towns in Spain, close to one of the most popular attractions, La Alhambra, and a vivid area of tapas bars serving you some of the best local cuisines.

 Hiking trail Vereda de la Estrella Spain